 UM Honor Societies

 What are the Honor Societies and how do they work?
-When it came time for my daughter to make the final decision and choose her school she really weighed all the pros and cons of each school.
+When it came time for my daughter to make the final decision and choose her school she really weighed all the pros and cons of each school, including honor societies.
 Ultimately, the University of Miami won over all the other schools because of the combination of many things but mostly because of their quality of professors, opportunities for research and internships and because of the caliber of student she would be engaging with both in and out of the classroom.

 General Honors are the University-wide honors program established in 1957.
 There is no separate application for the General Honors program.
 The College invites incoming freshman with a minimum 1400 on the SAT or 32 on the ACT and who graduate in the top 5% of their high school class to join the program.
 To learn more click here.